h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **l2**: (DL) Specify the L2 regularization to add stability and improve generalization; sets the value of many weights to smaller values.

+-  **balance_classes**: (GBM, DL) Oversample the minority classes to balance the class distribution.
+This option is not selected by default and can increase the data frame size.
+This option is only applicable for classification.
+Majority classes can be undersampled to satisfy the **max_after_balance_size** parameter.

     **Note**: ``balance_classes`` balances over just the target, not over all classes in the training frame.